-Leaving without giving notice, for example by moving and then posting the keys through the letterbox, is called 'abandonment'.
-Doing this won’t end your agreement – even if the fixed term of your tenancy has expired.
+It's called 'abandonment' if you leave without giving notice, for example if you move and then post the keys through the letterbox.
+Doing this won’t end your agreement.
+This applies even if the fixed term of your tenancy has expired.

-Your agreement with the landlord will continue even though you've left and the landlord can continue to charge you rent, so you're likely to build up rent arrears.
+Your agreement with the landlord continues even though you've left.
+The landlord can continue to charge you rent, so you're likely to build up rent arrears.

-The landlord can hold you responsible for paying the rent until the agreement could have been ended by giving proper notice - see above.
-They can apply for a court order to make you pay what you owe.
+The landlord can hold you responsible for paying the rent until the agreement could have been ended by giving proper notice.
+Your landlord can apply for a court order to make you pay what you owe.